Build an Operational Dashboard in 90 Minutes: Daily Business Pulse for $60K–$100K Operators

 Complete math:

-Value: Caught 3 clients at-risk Week 1, prevented $9K monthly churn = $108K annually
+Value: Caught 3 clients at risk in Week 1 and prevented $9K monthly churn, $108K annually.

-Timeline: 90 minutes to build.
-3 minutes daily to maintain. $108K issue caught Week 1.
+Timeline: 90 minutes to build, 3 minutes daily to maintain, and a $108K issue caught in Week 1.

 Phase 1: Metric Identification — Isolate Your 5 Constraint Signals